Nonadiabatic instanton rate theory beyond the golden-rule limit: Theoretical background

 and

 Hence we can write

 where $S_2(\vec{x}', \vec{x}'', z) = S_0(\vec{x}', \vec{x}'', \beta \hbar - z) + S_1(\vec{x}'', \vec{x}', z) $.
-The semiclassical approximation to the exact propagator in \eqn{eq:sc-propa} can be obtained by steepest descent integration of its path-integral representation.\cite{Kleinert} The same technique can be applied to approximate the remaining integrals in \eqn{eq:kgr-sc}.
+The semiclassical approximation to the exact propagator in \eqn{eq:sc-propa} is obtained by steepest-descent integration of its path-integral representation.\cite{Kleinert} The same technique can be applied to approximate the remaining integrals in \eqn{eq:kgr-sc}.
 For a one-dimensional example this typically reads

-as $\hbar \to 0$, where $\bar{x}$ is the point where $\phi(x)$ reaches its minimum value on the interval $(a, b)$, such that the first and second derivatives of $\phi$ satisfy $\grad \phi(\bar{x}) = 0$ and $\grad^2 \phi(\bar{x}) > 0$.
+as $\hbar \to 0$, where the double derivative $\rmd^2 \phi / \rmd x^2 > 0$ is evaluated at the point $\bar{x}$ where $\phi(x)$ reaches its minimum value on the interval $(a, b)$, with the corresponding first derivative satisfying $\rmd \phi / \rmd x = 0$.
 In effect, the steepest-descent approximation consists in replacing the exponentiated function with its Taylor series expansion about $\bar{x}$, truncated at the second-order term.
 All remaining factors are replaced with the leading-order terms in their series expansions about the same point, and the integration bounds are extended to $\pm \infty$.
 The resulting Gaussian integral can then be evaluated analytically.
 The relative error associated with this approximation becomes vanishingly small as $\hbar \to 0$, provided certain conditions are satisfied.
-In particular, we can ignore higher-order terms in the Taylor series expansion of $\phi(x)$ as long as $\grad^2 \phi$ is not itself vanishingly small.
+In particular, we can ignore higher-order terms in the Taylor series expansion of $\phi(x)$ as long as $\rmd^2 \phi / \rmd x^2$ is not itself vanishingly small.
 Similarly, we can extend the integration range to span the entire real line provided the stationary point $\bar{x}$ does not lie infinitesimally close to either of the bounds.
 Finally, we can replace $g(x)$ with its value at the stationary point, provided $g(x)$ does not vary rapidly in its vicinity.
 Later in the paper we encounter cases where some of these conditions are not satisfied, at which point the procedure is modified accordingly.

+For completeness we note that all of the above also applies to functions with multiple minima within the integration domain, provided these are well separated from each other.
+If this condition is satisfied, one may sum over the contributions from all such minima, as in \eqn{eq:sc-propa}, which ultimately leads to a sum over contributions from competing reaction mechanisms.
+However, no general steepest-descent prescription is available for when this condition is not satisfied, such as is typically encountered when calculating reaction rates in liquid systems, to which the instanton approach is not directly applicable.\cite{InstReview} Tackling such systems would require the use of path-integral sampling methods.
+From here on we assume that our system is well behaved such that the relevant minima are isolated from each other, and focus on one minimum at a time.